simatei/simatei/README.md

-### Hi there I am Robert, Software Engineer.
-A software engineer based in Nairobi, Kenya 👋
+### Hi there I am Robert.
+A Software Engineer based in Nairobi, Kenya 👋

 <!--
 **simatei/simatei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.